9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 The `TVar` parameterized type is a mutable variable that we can read or write inside an `atomically` block.
-For simplicity, we represent a player\'s inventory as a list of items.
+For simplicity, we represent a player's inventory as a list of items.
 Notice, too, that we use `newtype` declarations so that we cannot accidentally confuse wealth with health.